bgsokolov/bgsokolov/README.md

 - 👋 Hi, I’m @bgsokolov
-- 👀 I’m interested in Network and Ansible
+- 👀 I’m interested in K8S, Databases, Networks, CI/CD, Terraform, etc.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PostgreSQL, Patroni, pgbackrest ... (information could be outdated)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: msc.bsokolov@gmail.com

 <!---
 bgsokolov/bgsokolov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.